chse-ohsu/taf.functions/Managed_Care_Crosswalks/README.md

   crosswalk=2021_crosswalk_no_ids,
   taf_mngd_care_plan_base_all_states=2021_apl_data,
   year=2021)

+After running this code, I recommend deleting rows that have TAF mc_plan_ids but no claims and no enrollment.
+These plans were unlikely to have really been operating in the years in which they are reported that way.

+#NOTE - CHSE has the following row counts for each year of APL data -
+2017 - 11,118
+2018 - 10,857
+2019 - 10,934
+2020 - 10,522
+2021 - 10,256

+The code rests on the assumption that your input data for the 'taf_mngd_care_plan_base_all_states' parameter will have these same row counts (the output of the function will have a different rowcount, as some mc_plan_ids are repeated in the crosswalk, and some will be NA where data from another source has no equivalent in TAF).

 If you have trouble implementing this, or you cannot use R and prefer to run this in a different programming language, or have other ideas on how we can share the